I've vibe coded my prototype. Now what?

 v0 by Vercel

-v0 generates components individually.
-Copy the code for each component and place them inside a Next.js project you scaffold locally.
-You'll wire them together as you normally would.
+Code exportv0 generates components individually.
+Copy the code for each component and place them inside a Next.js project scaffolded locally.
+Wire them together as you normally would.

 GitHub Spark

 Have a GitHub repo already?
-If your platform created one for you (Lovable, GitHub Spark), you're already ahead — you have full git history and can clone directly.
+If your platform created one for you (Lovable, GitHub Spark), you already have full git history and can clone directly.

 Have a ZIP?
 Unzip it, cd into the directory, and run git init to start tracking changes.

-Once you have your project directory locally, initialization is a single command.
-Make sure you have the Veriloom CLI installed and Claude Code available, then run:
+Once you have your project directory locally, initialisation is a single command.
+Make sure you have the Veriloom CLI installed and your coding environment ready, then run:

-The first thing Veriloom does after init is a full code review.
+The first thing Veriloom does after initialisation is a full code review.
 The Bughunter agent reads your entire codebase, identifies structural issues, technical debt, and missing patterns.
-The Planner then turns those findings into a prioritized ticket queue.
+The Planner then turns those findings into a prioritised ticket queue.

-You can see exactly what needs to happen and in what order to take your project from prototype to production — with full visibility at every step.
-No guesswork about “how bad is it.”
-We tell you exactly what needs fixing, in order, with clear acceptance criteria for each task.
+You can see exactly what needs to happen and in what order to take your project from prototype to production, with full visibility at every step.
+No guesswork about how bad it is.
+Veriloom tells you exactly what needs fixing, in what order, with clear acceptance criteria for each task.

 Full codebase audit

-Bughunter reads every file and flags structural issues, missing error handling, and patterns that won't scale.
+Bughunter reads every file and flags structural issues, missing error handling, and patterns that will not scale.

-Planner converts audit findings into ordered, actionable tickets — highest-impact work first.
+The Planner converts audit findings into ordered, actionable tickets.
+Highest-impact work first.

 Executor takes over